Searching for a specific blog post? Try here:

 Follow “the science”

 In order to be better informed, we should clearly listen to talking heads on TV.
 Reading actual peer-reviewed published research is foolish.
-Simple, common-sense solutions which don’t require expensive and potentially dangerous chemicals are obviously not the answer to any of our problems.
+(Most of it is not replicable and a large number of studies are outright lies, but these are unfortunately the best we have, if you want to actually look at the data rather than “following the science”.)
+Simple, common-sense solutions which don’t require expensive and potentially dangerous chemicals sold by multinational drug companies are obviously not the answer to any of our problems.
 When deciding which “experts” are most credible, we should always give credence to those who are paid the most by corporate industry, and not to those who sacrifice lucrative paychecks in order to speak out.
 Speaking out is best done with the tongue thrust sideways into the inside of the cheek.

 100 years of medical science and a modern diet